DenisCarriere/gopro/README.md

 ## Take a Photo or Video

-With very simple commands you can tell your GoPro to start recording or take a photo.
+With very simple commands you can tell your GoPro to switch to the appropiate mode and start recording or take a photo.

-The screen will automaticly change to the approriate page.
+The screen will automatically change to the approriate mode.

 ```python
 >>> camera.photo()
 >>> camera.video()
 >>> camera.timelapse()
 ```
+Note, if you want to trigger the shutter button use ```camera.capture()```

 ## Stopping

 For video or timelapse you can stop the recording.